So we’re down to part four of our tutorial series on wave generators and oscillators! Check out some of the previous articles in this series:

 And for this last one, we will look at crystal oscillators.

-Crystal oscillators must surely be the most common of all types.
+Crystal oscillators must surely be the most common of all electronic components.
 They are everywhere—on your phone, radio, TV, PC, laptop, microcontroller, and Arduino, to name a few.
 This is because they are unique in working at a single frequency—they are highly stable and drift-free.
-If you are an Arduino developer, you might have banged a 16MHz crystal across pins 9 and 10 of the Atmega 328 with two 22pF caps on each end and never given it another thought.
-So in this tutorial, we will look inside the can and see how it actually works.
+In this tutorial, we will look inside the can and see how crystal oscillators actually work.

 How Crystal Oscillators Work